Neztore/rbx-export/README.md

 If an item has children, they will be saved within a folder under the same name, minus an extension.

 **If you have items with the same name, you will experience unexpected behaviour.**

+This format is an adaptable standard.
+Expect it to change extensively.
 ## Support
 Got questions?
 Feel free to open an issue, or DM me on Discord.
 My name is `Neztore#6998`.
 Alternatively, you can find me in the [Roblox API](https://discord.gg/EDXNdAT) server.